 The mission of MNI is to advance numeracy instruction for ABE learners in MN

 MNI emerged from the 2009 ABE Practitioner Survey, which revealed a need for professional development (PD) around numeracy instruction, especially at the advanced and transitions levels.
 Since that time, additional needs have emerged around teaching lower level math and numeracy for English language learners.
 To make this initiative accessible to all practitioners statewide, distance learning has been incorporated as a major component.

 |Access numeracy resources >>

 Designed and facilitated by some of our most experienced MNI alumni, E-quip math webinars have the dual purpose of providing 1) a math content refresher for teachers and 2) related teaching strategies.
 Beyond each webinar, the E-quip series offers “pre-work” – readings and/or web activities that teachers can access in order to build their background knowledge before attending the webinar, as needed.
 Register and/or view archived webinar recordings >>

-The upcoming Math Institute will be held on Friday, May 5, 2017 at Hamline University in St. Paul.
+The upcoming Math Institute will be held on Thursday and Friday, May 4-5, 2017 at Hamline University in St. Paul.
 Additional details will be posted closer to the event date.

 What is an MNI cohort?